codelirium/movierama/README.md

 * A user can retrieve information about the movies he viewed.
 The response is paginated.
   * **GET:** `http://localhost:8080/users/1/movies/pages/1`

-* A user can retriece a number of movie recommendations.
+* A user can retrieve a number of movie recommendations.
   * **GET** `http://localhost:8080/users/1/movies/recommendations/5`

 **NOTE:** The movie descriptions are consumed from the external API: `https://api.themoviedb.org`.